MTD Is Live. Don't Fall Behind! Start Today for Free

 What Counts as Qualifying Income Under MTD for Airbnb Hosts?

-Qualifying income is the figure HMRC uses to determine whether you are required to use Making Tax Digital for Income Tax.
-It is based on your gross income that is, your total receipts before deducting any expenses, allowances, or reliefs across specific income sources.
+Qualifying income is the figure HMRC uses to determine whether you are required to required for Making Tax Digital or not.
+And this is where most hosts slip.

 Qualifying Income includes:

-• All Airbnb rental income (your gross earnings before expenses)
+• All Airbnb hosting income at gross booking value before platform service fees

-• Income from other UK properties you rent out
+• Income from other UK property you let, whether short let or long term BTL

-• Foreign property income (if you're a UK tax resident)
+• Foreign property income, if you are UK tax resident

 Qualifying Income excludes: